math2001/cmd-conf/docs/prompt-text.md

 - run that command
 - go back up

-So, in fact, the "default" (even the one you're going to set with `prompt ....` command prompt is never going to be rendered.
+So, in fact, the "default" (so, even the one you're going to set with the `prompt ....` command) prompt is never going to be rendered.

 And here's how it looks in batch